You are a brave soul for wanting to spend St Patrick’s Day in Chicago!

 For other hotel information, we suggest Booking.com as they have some amazing hotel offers!

-Thank you for reading St Patrick’s Day in Chicago!
+Thank you for reading the St Patrick’s Day Chicago checklist!
 If you have any recommendations or tips for surviving Chicago during this busy holiday, please leave a comment below!
 Remember to get your 50% discount pass here before you go!